michael4706/CycleGAN/README.md

 * run.py: Run this file to train your own CycleGAN.
 You have to specify your own dataset's directory

 ### Special Thanks to Udacity deep learning Nanodegree Program
 The code in this Repo is built upon the skeleton provided by the udacity community.
-Most of the parts are written with my own effort, except that the udacity offer heavy skeleton in the actual training part.
+Most of the parts are written with my own effort, except that the udacity offer heavy skeleton in the actual training part and the helper functions.
 I am able to understand the implementation of CycleGAN after having implemented by myself